German constitutional reforms of October 1918: The two government bills

 Undersecretary Theodor Lewald of the Ministry of the Interior had presented a reform bill on 3 October that would have made little change to the political system.
 It proposed deleting the constitution's Article 21 §2 so that a Reichstag member could assume a Reich or other state office without losing his seat.
-It also amended the Deputy Act so that a deputy to the Reich chancellor could not at the same time be a member of the Bundesrat.
-The Bundesrat approved the bill, and the Reich Chancellor forwarded it to the Reichstag on 10 October.
+It also amended the Deputy Act so that a deputy to the chancellor could not at the same time be a member of the Bundesrat.
+The Bundesrat approved the bill, and the chancellor forwarded it to the Reichstag on 10 October.

 As foreign policy issues continued to develop, the desire was to support the German peace negotiators by formally giving the Reichstag a voice both in declarations of war and in peace agreements.
 Article 11 of the constitution was therefore to be given new paragraphs stating that not only the Bundesrat but also the Reichstag had to approve declarations of war (paragraph 2), and that peace agreements had to be approved by both bodies as well (paragraph 3).
 On 15 October the Bundesrat adopted the bill, but some individual state governments complained about the time pressure and therefore had no vote written into the minutes.

-Some members of the Bundesrat protested that Reich Chancellor von Baden intended to announce at the next session of the Reichstag that he would introduce a bill for parliamentary accountability.
+Some members of the Bundesrat protested that Chancellor Max von Baden intended to announce at the next session of the Reichstag that he would introduce a bill for parliamentary accountability.
 This would mean the Bundesrat taking second place to the Reichstag.
-Because of opposition from individual states, von Baden postponed his plan until 22 October.
+Because of opposition from individual states, Baden postponed his plan until 22 October.

 At its meeting on 17 October, the Inter-Party Committee unanimously opposed the two bills because they did not advance parliamentarization decisively enough.
-They thought that the Reich chancellor should be responsible to Parliament and that the military should be subordinated to civil authority.
+They thought that the chancellor should be responsible to Parliament and that the military should be subordinated to civil authority.
 The parliamentary parties nevertheless did not raise objections at that point.